The Lothian Lines

 Baileyfield Switch and Crossing Works: Russian coal on its way to Cockenzie power station in September 2006.
 EWS 66095 has brought the train from the import terminal in Leith Docks and has just passed below the A1140 road bridge heading for Portobello West Junction and the ECML.
 John Furnevel 16/09/2006

 Portobello: EWS 66083 lifts a loaded coal train from Leith Docks up the bank to join the ECML at Portobello Junction in March 2007.
 The yard in the foreground is part of the VAE Baileyfield Switch & Crossing works.
-Trains on the former Lothian Lines route began to turn east at this point before circumventing Portobello Yard on a curving embankment.
+In days gone by Lothian Lines traffic would have been about to diverge north here before skirting Portobello Yard on a curving embankment.
 John Furnevel 22/03/2007

 After bypassing the yard it then turned south, crossing a plate girder bridge over the ECML and, shortly thereafter, a similar structure spanning both the Waverley Route and the Edinburgh suburban lines.